Food IntolerancesBook Now

 Causes of Food intolerance

-- Lack of enzymes specific for the breakdown of certain foods
+- Lack of enzymes specific to the breakdown of certain foods

 - Certain naturally occurring chemicals such as caffeine